Sasha Allen

 Sasha Sierra Allen (born June 4, 1982) is an American singer and actress.
-Born and raised in Harlem, New York, she began her career in the music industry as a backing vocalist for the likes of Christina Aguilera, Alicia Keys, John Legend, Leona Lewis, and Usher.
+Born and raised in Harlem, New York, she began her career in the music industry as a backing vocalist for Christina Aguilera, Alicia Keys, John Legend, Leona Lewis, and Usher.
 In January 2016, she joined the Rolling Stones touring band.
 In May 2020, she joined The Pussycat Dolls touring band.

-Allen portrayed Dionne in the 2009 Broadway revival of Hair at the Al Hirschfeld Theatre and the 2010 West End revival at the Gielgud Theatre.
+Allen portrayed Dionne in the 2009 Broadway revival and 2010 West End revival of Hair.
 In 2013, she was a semi-finalist on the fourth season of the American version of the singing competition TV series The Voice.
+She is not to be confused with Sasha Allen, a transgender man who was a semi-finalist on the 21st season of The Voice.

 Life and career

 Early life

 Allen's maternal Bermudian grandmother was one of the first people of African descent to attend Juilliard School of Music.
 Sasha's maternal grandfather and father were of African American descent.
 Allen is the elder of two children.
 She was educated at LaGuardia High School of Performing Arts in New York City.

 At the age of 14, she starred in Andrew Lloyd Webber's Whistle Down the Wind.
 While still in high school, she was featured in commercial and print work, including advertisements in TIME magazine for AT&T.

 At 17 she was signed to Elektra Records, working with producers Warryn Campbell (Mary Mary, Kanye West) and J. Moss (Karen Clark Sheard, Kiki Sheard).
 Later, she was signed by Arista Records when LA Reid was president.
 Her album, unfortunately, never came together.
 Allen says regarding her failed record contracts, “I got caught up in one of those crossroads moments in the record business [...]
 It was heartbreaking, because singing is what comes most naturally to me.”
 This caused Sasha to pursue other avenues of performing, such as acting.